-Subject: Cultural Studies: European Or Asian Focus
+Cultural Studies: European or Asian Focus

-Length of Course: 1 Semester
+1 Semester

-Pre-Requisites: N/A
+N/A

-Course Leads to: Any year 9 HASS subject
+Any year 9 HASS subject

 This is a semester course that concentrates on developing the student's intercultural understanding of European or Asian cultures.
 Throughout the course, students will explore traditions, celebrations, food and forms of communication used in other cultures, and make comparisons and connections with their own world.